liflab/beepbeep-3/Readme.md

     ant download-deps

-This will put the missing JAR files in the `deps` folder in the project's root.
+This will put the missing JAR files in the `dep` folder in the project's root.

 ### Compiling